hyperbx/Marathon/README.md

 # Project Goals
 ### XMA Encoding
-- <b>Help wanted!</b> We currently don't have a way to encode XMA files to a format appropriate for SONIC THE HEDGEHOG.
+- <b>Help wanted!</b> We currently don't have a way to encode XMA files to a format appropriate for the Xbox 360 version of SONIC THE HEDGEHOG.
 The XMA tools we <i>do</i> have will either crash the game or produce an XMA that will not play in-game (if encoded to XACT's standards).

 ### XNCP Decompiling
 - <b>Help wanted!</b> We currently don't have a way to decompile XNCP files.
 These files potentially contain information and/or values for menu placement, colour and whatnot.